 Brain trauma may be caused by a number of things, including:

 It usually happens suddenly and requires immediate treatment.
 A concussion, for example, is a sharp blow to the head that causes the brain to collide against the inside of the skull.
 Symptoms usually last for a few days and up to two week and can include:

 - memory loss

-A brain aneurysm is a bulge in an artery in the brain.
+A brain aneurysm is a bulge in the wall of an artery in the brain.
 Common symptoms include:

 - pain behind the eyes

 If untreated, an aneurysm can rupture and cause a sudden, extremely severe headache or death.
 A ruptured aneurysm is a severe medical emergency.